marcelomoraes28/celery-examples/README.md

 ### Run Flower

-Running a flower in a port 5555
+Run the flower at port 5555
 ``` shell
 flower -A tasks --port=5555
 ```